Linux operating system powers a huge portion of the world’s servers and supercomputers!

 250 Ok: queued as cakMUL5FSTjT37cM8oKpEq

-Running the snippet sends the message and you get the 250 Ok response as a confirmation.
+Running the snippet sends the message and you get the 250 Ok

-To end the session, just type QUIT.
+To end the session, just type QUIT

 Important Notes:

-• DATA command is used to pass both the email body and the header.
+command is used to pass both the email body and the header.- End your message with a dot (

-• When using openssl, the rcpt to has to be lowercase.
+has to be lowercase.

 How to send different types of emails?